shettysandesh896/GameOfCricket/README.md

 # GameOfCricket
-practice project about game of cricket game.
+practice project about game of cricket.